Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: The Model

 \subsection{Network Architecture}

 As illustrated in Figure~\ref{fig:modeloverview}, \texttt{ADAN} is a feed-forward network with two branches.
-There are three main components in the network, a joint \textit{feature extractor} $\mathcal{F}$ that maps an input sequence $x$ to the shared feature space, a \textit{sentiment classifier} $\mathcal{P}$ that predicts the sentiment label for $x$ given the feature representation $\mathcal{F}(x)$, and a \textit{language scorer} $\mathcal{Q}$ that also takes $\cf(x)$ but predicts a scalar score indicating whether $x$ is from \source{} or \target{}.
+There are three main components in the network, a joint \textit{feature extractor} $\mathcal{F}$ that maps an input sequence $x$ to the shared feature space, a \textit{sentiment classifier} $\mathcal{P}$ that predicts the label for $x$ given the feature representation $\mathcal{F}(x)$, and a \textit{language discriminator} $\mathcal{Q}$ that also takes $\cf(x)$ but predicts a scalar score indicating whether $x$ is from \source{} or \target{}.

-An input document is modeled as a sequence of words $x=w_1,\dots,w_n$, where each word $w$ is represented by its word embedding $v_w$~\cite{P10-1040}.
-Because the same feature extractor $\cf$ operates on both \source{} and \target{} sentences, it is favorable if the word representations for both languages align approximately in a shared space.
-Thus, we employ bilingual word embeddings (BWEs)~\cite{zou-EtAl:2013:EMNLP,gouws2015bilbowa} to induce distributed word representations that encode semantic relatedness between words across languages, so that similar words are closer in the embedded space regardless of language.
+An input document is modeled as a sequence of words $x=w_1,\dots,w_n$, where each $w$ is represented by its word embedding $v_w$~\cite{P10-1040}.
+For improved performance, pre-trained bilingual word embeddings \citep[BWEs,][]{zou-EtAl:2013:EMNLP,gouws2015bilbowa} can be employed to induce bilingual distributed word representations so that similar words are closer in the embedded space regardless of language.

-In some prior work, a parallel corpus is required to train the BWEs, making \texttt{ADAN} implicitly ``supervised'' in the target language.
-The same can be said for previous work in cross-lingual sentiment classification that requires a sophisticated MT system to link the two languages~\cite{wan2009co,P16-1133}.
-The latter require more direct bilingual supervision in the form of translated \source{} training data.
-Thus, this approach is not generally feasible for tasks that require massive amounts of, or evolving, training data.
-In contrast, \adan{} relies on a fixed set of domain-independent BWEs, and no change is necessary when the training data changes.
-Moreover, even with random initialized embeddings, \adan{} can still outperform some baseline methods that use BWEs (see Sec.~\ref{sec:wordembexp}).
+A parallel corpus is often required to train high-quality BWEs, making \texttt{ADAN} implicitly dependent on the bilingual corpus.
+However, compared to the MT systems used in other CLSC methods, training BWEs only requires one to two orders of magnitude less parallel data, and some methods only take minutes to train on a consumer CPU~\cite{gouws2015bilbowa}, while state-of-the-art MT systems need days to weeks for training on multiple GPUs.
+Moreover, even with randomly initialized embeddings, \adan{} can still outperform some baseline methods that use pre-trained BWEs (\secref{sec:wordembexp}).
+Another possibility is to take advantage of the recent work that trains BWEs with no bilingual supervision~\cite{lample2018word}.